philmikejones/beginning-mapping/handout.md

 To produce our maps we will use QGIS, a mature, open-source GIS used extensively in academia, public organisations, and private companies.
 QGIS is open source software and is free to download and use for any purpose.

-I **strongly** recommend you download verion 3.x (currently 3.4) of QGIS; not version 2.x as this is being deprecated.
+I **strongly** recommend you download verion 3.x of QGIS; not version 2.x as this is being deprecated.
+I also recommend you use the current long--term release (LTR), which is currently 3.4.

 To open QGIS: